-- arrive to school at so we may leave on schedule - ensure your child wears comfortable closed-toe shoes (no sandals or flip-flops) - prepare accordingly for weather (jacket, poncho, umbrella, water bottle, etc.)

-Don't forget to discuss with your child what he/she experienced during this trip.
-Allow them to share their adventure with you!
+On , our class will visit ABAC's Georgia Museum of Agriculture (date) to partake in Destination Ag, ar n agriculture and natural resource program. ensure your child wears so we may leave on schedule comfortable closed-toe shoes (no sandals or flip-flops) veather (jacket, poncho, umbrella, water bottle, etc.) Don't forget to discuss with you to share their adventure with you ou!